nathanemyers-dev/ai-computational-memory/white-paper/index.md

 Computational memory is a functional layer that separates non advisory continuity from advisory activity.
 It defines what can be retained, how it can be transformed, and where supervisory controls apply.
 It provides a formal boundary between safe persistence and regulated guidance.
 Computational memory is not a decision architecture.
 It is the base layer that makes decision architectures possible.
 Without a governed persistence layer, objectives, evidence, state, permissions, verification, and execution cannot be made stable or repeatable.
 Decision systems depend on computational memory, not the other way around.

 **Solution**
-The solution defines the formal path for establishing computational memory as a governed, non advisory functional layer.
-It outlines the structured approach required to classify the layer, demonstrate its equivalence to existing non advisory tools, establish regulatory treatment, and align stakeholders for safe deployment.
+The solution defines the formal path for establishing computational memory as a governed, non-advisory functional layer.
+It outlines the structured approach required to classify the layer, demonstrate its equivalence to existing non-advisory tools, establish regulatory treatment, and align stakeholders for safe deployment.

 **Governance Architecture**
 The governance architecture establishes the rules, constraints, and supervisory mechanisms that allow computational memory to operate safely.
 It defines retention limits, transformation rules, access controls, and auditability requirements.
 It ensures that continuity does not cross into personalized prediction or recommendation.